beaud76/emaj_doc/CHECK_LISTS.md

 	- sh emaj/tools/create_version_prepare.sh 'x.y.z' '<version date in yyyy-mmm-dd format>'
 	- cd emaj
 		- check the environment
+			- some files are now tagged with the new version id
+			- their original devel version are saved in .bak files.
+They will be renamed by the create_version_complete.sh script
 		- git commit -a -m 'Setup the new x.y.z version.'
 		- git tag -a v<x.y.z> -m 'Version x.y.z.'
 	- cd ..
+	- close all opened .odt or .odp LibreOffice files
 	- sh emaj/tools/create_version_complete.sh 'x.y.z'
 	- cd emaj-x.y.z
-		- tools/regress.sh : for all functions, then tools/copy2expected.sh
+		- tools/regress.sh : for all functions
+		- tools/copy2expected.sh
 		- git commit -a -m 'In emaj-x.y.z version, adjust the content and prepare the environment for potential development.'
 	- cd ..
 - prepare the new devel environment